intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 Rather than blocking the signal outside KVM_RUN, userspace can set up a signal handler that sets run->immediate_exit to a non-zero value.

+Also note that any KVM_EXIT_* events that have associated completion callbacks that KVM needs to process when KVM_RUN is called will be processed *before* exiting again to userspace with -EINTR as a result of run->immediate_exit.

 This field is ignored if KVM_CAP_IMMEDIATE_EXIT is not available.

 ::